dimagi/commcare-cloud/docs/services/nginx/migration_guide.md

 5. Post steps
     *   Replace the old server with the new server in the `staticfiles` inventory group.
-    *   Confirm that the SSL certificate can be renewed correctly.
+    *   Confirm that the SSL certificate can be renewed correctly by running `certbot renew --dry-run`
     *   Run a code deploy to ensure that the CommCare staticfile process is working correctly with the new proxy.